devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 In conclusion, the landscape of ethical technology regulations is constantly evolving.
 While frameworks like GDPR and CCPA have significantly influenced global discussions, significant differences in approaches and priorities across countries remain.
 Achieving a greater degree of harmonization while respecting national contexts is a crucial step in promoting ethical technology practices worldwide.

-## 7) Ethics committees and oversight boards are increasingly used in tech companies to ensure responsible innovation.
-Discuss their role and effectiveness in ensuring ethical decision-making.
+## <mark> 7) Ethics committees and oversight boards are increasingly used in tech companies to ensure responsible innovation.
+Discuss their role and effectiveness in ensuring ethical decision-making. </mark>

 Ethics committees and oversight boards are playing an increasingly crucial role in tech companies, attempting to navigate the complex ethical dilemmas arising from rapid technological advancements.
 Their role is multifaceted, aiming to ensure responsible innovation and ethical decision-making across a range of issues.
 However, their effectiveness is a subject of ongoing debate.